 Insist on having the police there at your accident.
 Insurance companies often carefully review official police accident reports when determining if or how much to compensate accident victims.
 That's why it's important to have the police respond to your accident.
 And if the other driver refuses, call the police anyway.
 It's the law, especially if anyone was injured in the accident.

 Yes.
 Don't try to diagnose yourself.
 Motorcycle accidents often cause serious injuries, including internal injuries which might not be apparent immediately after an accident.
 That's why it's important to have a medical professional examine you right away after your crash.
 Otherwise, your health could be at risk due to internal bleeding, organ damage or a traumatic brain injury.

-If you were not wearing a helmet when your motorcycle accident occurred, you can still bring forward a personal injury claim against the negligent driver who caused your accident.
-However, your failure to wear protection may influence the amount of compensation you are able to recover.
+If you were not wearing a helmet when your motorcycle accident occurred, you can still bring forward a personal injury claim against the negligent driver who caused your accident as not wearing a helmet did not cause the accident.
+However, your failure to wear protection may influence the amount of compensation you are able to recover because without a helmet you expose yourself to greater injury, particularly to your head and neck.
 Keep in mind that in most jurisdictions, wearing a helmet is the law.
-However, this should not prevent you from making a claim assuming you did not cause the accident.
+However, this should not prevent you from making a claim (assuming you did not cause the accident).
 Know for certain by contacting a Maryland motorcycle accident attorney today.
 Call 301-251-1286.